48 hours in Brighton UK | Quirky things to do

 Do a Brighton Food Tour

-This super hip tour lasts around 3 hours and includes 7 stops at foodie hotpots.
+This super hip tour lasts around 3 hours and includes seven stops at foodie hotpots.

 Hear the stories behind the food and learn more about the politics and culture of the food scene and sustainability in the city.

-You’ll get off the beaten track and feast on a range of eats from markets, food stalls and indie food producers.
+You’ll get off the beaten track and feast on various eats from markets, food stalls and indie food producers.

 Discover Brighton Street art